PrO100mOl/python_labs/README.md

         if self.head is None:
             self.head = self.tail = new_node
         else:
-            assert self.tail is not None  # for type checkers self.tail.next = new_node
+            assert self.tail is not None
+            self.tail.next = new_node
             self.tail = new_node
         self._size += 1

     def prepend(self, value: Any) -> None:
-        """Insert *value* at the beginning of the list.""" new_node = Node(value, self.head)
+        new_node = Node(value, self.head)
         self.head = new_node
         if self.tail is None: